 Now for the food itself, as previously mentioned in an Asian household, for family gatherings is five-star Michelin quality.

 Non-Asian household food for family gatherings, barely “tickles the surface”.
 A £1 bag of cheese and onion crisps served on a plate for 10 people is cute, but if you’re like me ..
 I can wolf that down by myself in 10 minutes.

 If that doesn’t fill you up, what about the tuna triangle cut sandwiches accompanied by slices of quiche and some slices of pizza.

-Good finger food there, some may say, but if you want a banquet and not have the felling of what’s for dinner afterwards, then take a deep breath and let me just roll out the food menu at an Asian family gathering.
+Good finger food there, some may say.
+But if you want a banquet and not have the felling of what’s for dinner afterwards, then take a deep breath.
+Let me just roll out the food menu at an Asian family gathering.